nrkfeller/driving_aid_app/README.md

 # driving_aid_app

-You will need to copy/paste the following to the END of your "build.gradle(Module:app)" file under the "gradle" tab in the project:
+You will need to copy/paste the following to the END of your "build.gradle(Module:app)" file under the "gradle" tab in the project **IF IT IS NOT ALREADY THERE**:

 	repositories {